 Now, we have a global reason behind our answer not just a specific example of a way.
 This elevates your response to a much higher level, and even though many IELTS books say that your ideas are not important, THIS IS NOT TRUE in the speaking exam.
 Here, the examiner wants to know if you can handle discussing abstract ideas, and to do that, you must be able to give good, relevant answers.

-👉 Other points to remember about IELTS Speaking Part 3 👈
+Three important points to remember or IELTS Speaking Part 3 Success 👈

 - You don’t need to summarise your points at the end of each question – this is a waste of time.
 The examiner has heard your arguments and ideas, so just wait for the next question.